2019 ended with two, apparently unrelated, attacks that rattled religious communities across the United States.

 The attack is being investigated as a hate crime.

-Based on his journals and internet search history, the that Thomas was motivated by anti-Semitism.
+Based on his journals and internet search history, the FBI believes that Thomas was motivated by anti-Semitism.
 The journals included references to Adolf Hitler and Nazis, while online he performed multiple searches for the location of “Zionist Temples”.
-“Zionism” refers to the belief that the Jewish people should have a protected state in Israel. believes
+“Zionism” refers to the belief that the Jewish people should have a protected state in Israel.

 The authorities have yet to determine an official motive for Kinnunen’s acts.
 It has been reported that members of the church had, prior to the shooting, provided food to the man.
 However, after church authorities refused to give Kinnunen money, the man reportedly grew angry.
 Kinnunen had a history of mental illness and a police record.